kcofoni/ha-netro-watering/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

 ## About
-This is a Home Assistant integration for Netro Smart Garden devices
+This is a Home Assistant integration for Netro Smart Garden devices.

 This custom component allows you to manage the [*Netro*](https://Netrohome.com/) ecosystem, ensuring the automatic watering of the garden, thanks to the controllers and sensors of the brand.
 It relies on *Netro*'s [Public API](http://www.Netrohome.com/en/shop/articles/10).